shabib87/SHViewPager/README.md

 - A simple view pager for iOS.
 Compatible with iOS 6.0 or later.

-##Attention fellow developer

-It has been two years since I have created this control and a lot have changed since then.
-I need your help to keep this library going.
-Please contribute to support latest iOS SDK, Auto Layout, Interface Orientation and Cocoa pods.

-I am a little short of time to do all these things at this moment!

-I really appreciate your time and contribution, thanks!

 ##SHViewPager

 `version 1.0`, compatible with iOS 6.0 or, later